 Mosquito coils ( why are we even talking about it still ) are a no – no to the most sturdy, muscled, ripped stud even.
 Vaporizers and sprays must be kept out of reach and having an eye out for extra curious behavior around repellents is always helpful.

 For pregnant women, staying safe of malaria is more important.
 Mosquito repellents are safe for pregnant women too but there are some extra precautions you need to take.
-If applying cream,steers clear of higher concentrations than 50 percent, they will not provide you better protection either ways.
+If applying cream, steer clear of higher concentrations than 50 percent, they will not provide you better protection either ways.

 Do not apply on cuts and wounds or under clothing.
 Apply only to areas of skin exposed to the surroundings.
 And, when you are back indoors, wash it off of you.

-All in all, it’s a recommended product, given how much time we spend outdoors for the active lifestyle we live and how busy we generally are, but when indoors and when possible, a good old mosquito net or a vaporizer seems to be a better idea.
+All in all, it’s a recommended product!
+However when indoors and when possible, a good old mosquito net or a vaporizer seems to be a better idea.
 Though extra precautions should be taken, considering the vulnerability in such delicate conditions.
 Long live the human race.

 Powered by Facebook Comments